 Mendelssohn piano concerto no 1, 1st & 2nd movements

-They will play with the orchestra at the concert on Sunday 17th September at Northcote Town Hall.
+They played with the orchestra at the concert on Sunday 17th September at Northcote Town Hall.

 The competition will take place again next year; details about applying will be available here in March 2018 and entries will open during April 2018.